AmbiqAI/neuralSPOT/apps/basic_tf_stub/README.md

 See our [walkthrough](../../docs/Understanding-neuralSPOT-via-the-Basic-Tensorflow-Example.md) for more details.

->*NOTE* This example is used as the seed for a NeuralSPOT Deployment Nest - it includes all the NeuralSpot libraries and is based on TF.
+>*NOTE* This example is used as the seed for a neuralSPOT Deployment Nest - it includes all the NeuralSpot libraries and is based on TF.

 # Building and Running the Example
 This is the primary neuralSPOT example, so the makefile defaults many of its options to it.